Darrell Arthur

 Darrell Antwonne Arthur (born March 25, 1988) is an American former professional basketball player.
-He played college basketball for the Kansas Jayhawks for two seasons where he was part of the 2007–08 national championship team.
+He played college basketball for the Kansas Jayhawks for two seasons, and was part of their 2007–08 national championship team.
 He was drafted by the New Orleans Hornets in the 2008 NBA draft but after two trades, he ended up with the Memphis Grizzlies, with whom he signed on July 8, 2008.
 He is listed at 6 ft 9 in, 235 lb and played the power forward position.

 Darrell is now a part of the Denver Nuggets Front Office.

 Arthur is the first cousin of fellow basketball player Quinton Ross.

-High school career
+Early life

 In high school, Arthur guided South Oak Cliff High School to back-to-back Texas 4A state titles in 2005 and 2006 and was the tournament's MVP both years.

-Those state titles were later forfeited after it was determined that the school had played an ineligible athlete.
+Those state titles were later forfeited, after it was determined that the school had played an ineligible athlete.

 During his senior year, Arthur was named a McDonald's All-American and third-team Parade All-American honors in 2006.